-a) Students register their thesis to each Study Program.

-- b) If the requirements are met, the student will get: - (1) Attachment of the Study Program Coordinator's Order containing the appointment of a Advisor for the student concerned, which is valid for a period of 2 semesters (1 year)

-(2) Thesis Writing Guidelines and Consultation Cards.
+- a) Students register their thesis to each Study Program. - b) If the requirements are met, the student will get: - a.
+Attachment of the Study Program Coordinator's Order containing the appointment of a Advisor for the student concerned, which is valid for a period of 2 semesters (1 year) - b.
+Thesis Writing Guidelines and Consultation Cards. - c) Submit a photocopy of the Attachment to the Instruction Letter above to the Supervisor to immediately start writing. - d) In doing writing students are required to always consult with the supervisor. - Every consultation with the supervisor, a consultation card must be brought, so that all activities carried out can be recorded in it.

-- c) Submit a photocopy of the Attachment to the Instruction Letter above to the Supervisor to immediately start writing. - d) In doing writing students are required to always consult with the supervisor. - e) Every consultation with the supervisor, a consultation card must be brought, so that all activities carried out can be recorded in it.
-Consultation with the supervisor, until the completion / approval of the writing. - f) If within one year, the writing has not been completed or has not been approved for seminar by the supervisor, then the warrant can be extended for six months up to 1 year. - g) After the thesis writing is completed/approved for the seminar, the student registers to attend the thesis seminar provided that the student in question meets the following requirements: Have passed all required courses (excluding the final project)

-Have passed all required courses (excluding the final project) with a Minimum GPA = 2.00 (two point zero zero).
+- Consultation with the supervisor, until the completion / approval of the writing. - f) If within one year, the writing has not been completed or has not been approved for seminar by the supervisor, then the warrant can be extended for six months up to 1 year. - g) After the thesis writing is completed/approved for the seminar, the student registers to attend the thesis seminar provided that the student in question meets the following requirements: Have passed all required courses (excluding the final project) with a Minimum GPA = 2.00 (two point zero zero).